Pupil Premium Strategy

 It will be the responsibility of the Headteacher, or a delegated member of staff, to report to the Governors on:

-the progress made towards narrowing the gap, for socially disadvantaged pupils;
+the progress made towards narrowing the gap, for socially disadvantaged pupils and service;

 An evaluation of the cost effectiveness and impact of the provision in terms of the progress made by the pupils receiving a particular provision.

 Parents will receive information as to the progress of pupils through personal information sent home on individual education plans and through reporting of assessment results at the end of the academic year.